Above: These incredible collections are free for all users…not just Apple users.

 About the Incredible (and almost complete) Collections of Apple Wallpapers

-Without a doubt, Apple has had some of the most incredible and intricate wallpapers of any computing device known.
-Unlike Windows computers which many times maintain the same sets of graphics for many years running, Apple doesn’t keep theirs around.
-As soon as a new operating system is launched old wallpapers seemed to be ‘deep-sixed’.
+Without a doubt, Apple has had some of the most incredible and intricate wallpapers of any computing device known to man!
+Unlike Windows computers which many times maintain the same sets of graphic images for many years running, Apple doesn’t keep theirs around for very long As soon as a new operating system (an annual event,) is launched old wallpapers seemed to be ‘deep-sixed’.

 So many times I’ve seen something that reminded me of one of the old ones that I used to use and which I’ve randomly searched for in vain time and time again.